 scoop install surreal

 Docker can be used to manage and run SurrealDB database instances without the need to install any command-line tools.
 The SurrealDB docker container contains the full command-line tools for importing and exporting data from a running server, or for running a server itself.
-View the documentation or more information.
+View the documentation for more information.

 docker run --rm --pull always -p 8000:8000 surrealdb/surrealdb:latest start